DU Clarion

-The Clarion is the official student newspaper of the University of Denver.
-It serves as the voice of the Pioneers.
-Founded in 1899, the DU Clarion is a student publication at the University of Denver.
-1,000 printed copies are distributed every Wednesday with the online version debuting the previous morning.
+The DU Clarion is a student newspaper at the University of Denver.
+It serves as the voice of DU students.
+Founded in 1899, the paper's 12-person staff publishes a weekly online edition and a print edition of 800 copies, twice a quarter.

 The paper is printed on recycled newsprint containing post-consumer waste.

 Topics

 The Clarion covers stories happening on the University of Denver's campus, and local stories happening in Colorado in sections such as News, Opinions, Sports and Arts & Life.

 Other coverage

 The Clarion is active on multiple social media platforms, including Twitter, Facebook, Instagram and Snapchat.

 Although the DU Clarion has covered many controversial topics throughout the duration of its presence on the DU campus, coverage by outside sources has been somewhat limited.
-However, some stories have received attention from beyond the university’s campus.
+The DU Clarion provided extensive coverage of the student experiences of the Free Palestine encampment located on the campus from May 9–29, 2024.
+Student perspectives were included in some news coverage of the DU Free Palestine encampment and not in other coverage.

-On January 12, 2010, an article titled "Seven women you meet at DU" was published in the opinion section of the Clarion.
+On January 12, 2010, an article titled "Fancy That: Seven women you meet at DU" was published in the opinion section of the Clarion.
 The article sparked much debate.
-The article itself was eventually removed from the website and created enough buzz to generate a petition.
+The article itself was eventually removed from the website.

-The DU Clarion also published coverage of the first Presidential Debate of 2012, which was hosted at the university's Magness Arena.
+The DU Clarion also published coverage of the first United States presidential debate of 2012, which was hosted at the university's Magness Arena.